 Thank you for your continued support through these challenging times.

 For further information on what you can expect and the breakdown of our re-opening plan please see below

-This document sets out a possible route for Paradise Wildlife Park, the Zoological Society of Hertfordshire to reopen from Saturday 20th June 2020.
+This document sets out a possible route for Paradise Wildlife Park, the Zoological Society of Hertfordshire to reopen from Wednesday 2nd December 2020.
 It is inherent in this plan that decisions on reopening will be dependent on government rules and guidelines.
 Therefore, this document serves as guidance and a series of options, which may be utilised to facilitate a reopening.
 Components of this plan may be reordered where appropriate.

 A phased approach consisting of multiple components is detailed below.
 It is possible that there may be phases of further lockdown and therefore this reopening plan may be used on several occasions in this uncertain period where the epidemiology of the SARS –CoV-2 virus is not yet fully understood.
 If this is the case, then we will learn what aspects of reopening work well and what may need revision.